 - Skin dryness or hair loss

-Fatigue can also be reflected in mood, cognition and changes in social functioning including
+Fatigue can also be reflected in mood and thinking, such as:

 - Depressed and/or anxious mood